averma2906/CardGame/README.md

 1. AI is not required as of now.
 2. Auto completion Timer is not required as of now.
 3. Multiplayer is also not required.
 All people are playing on same device.
+4. Card Comparision : I am assuming that card is compaired based on it's nominal value only.
+How to Play: Drag the card to your table section one by one.